 - Opaqueness – All teeth have a certain level of opacity.
 The more opaque the tooth, the easier it is to whiten.
 Very transparent teeth do not respond well to tooth whitening, so bonding or porcelain veneers are probably best.

 - Diet – Your diet is likely the biggest contributor to the staining of your teeth.
 Red wine, coffee, tea, cola, or other dark colored beverages are most likely to stain the teeth.
 Very acidic foods such as citrus fruit or vinegar are also culprits because they can make the surface of the tooth porous and allow more of the dentin to show through.

-- Chemicals – Tetracycline, an antibiotic, causes grey stains if used during the formation of adult teeth.
+- Chemicals – Some antibiotics, can cause grey stains if used during the formation of adult teeth.
 Whitening these discolorations can be difficult, but may be attempted before more invasive procedures.

 - Tooth Grinding – Many people grind their teeth at night which in and of itself doesn’t cause stains, but it can cause tiny cracks to form allowing for the accumulation of tooth staining debris.
 Furthermore, as the enamel is worn away, the darker dentin shows through.
 It may be strongly suggested that you address the cause of the grinding before investing in cosmetic procedures as more costly issues may develop if the behavior is left unaddressed.

 - Injury to the Teeth – Large cracks in teeth caused by trauma also are a cause of excessive staining.
 Teeth whitening techniques may prove to be a great solution for these types of stains.